facebookarchive/caffe2/_docs/intro-tutorial.md

 Below you can learn more about the main concepts of Caffe2 that are crucial for understanding and developing Caffe2 models.

 ### Blobs and Workspace, Tensors

-Data in Caffe2 is organized as blobs.
-Blob is just a named chunk of data in memory.
-Most blobs contain a tensor (think multidimensional array), and in python they are translated to numpy arrays (numpy is a popular numerical library for python and is already installed as a prerequisite with Caffe2).
+Data in Caffe2 is organized as *blobs*.
+A *blob* is just a named chunk of data in memory.
+Most blobs contain a tensor (think multidimensional array), and in Python they are translated to numpy arrays (numpy is a popular numerical library for Python and is already installed as a prerequisite with Caffe2).

-[Workspace](workspace.html) stores all the blobs.
-Following example shows how to feed blobs into `workspace` and fetch them.
+A [Workspace](workspace.html) stores all the blobs.
+The following example shows how to feed blobs into a `workspace` and fetch them again.
 Workspaces initialize themselves the moment you start using them.

 ```py
 from caffe2.python import workspace, model_helper